msparks/baseplate/README.md

 ### Hosting Baseplate elsewhere

-The quick-start example above shows how host Baseplate-rendered documents on your own computer, but you can easily use Baseplate anywhere you have public webspace.
+The quick-start example above shows how to host Baseplate-rendered documents on your own computer, but you can easily use Baseplate anywhere you have public webspace.
 Just copy the files created by the `git clone` command to a web-accessible directory on your webhost of choice.
 After that, you need only add and update your markdown files.